-Richard J. Parsons is a former banker who writes about banking.
-His newest book is “Investing in Banks: Strategies and Statistics for Bankers, Directors, and Investors,” published in April 2016 by The Risk Management Association.
-In this book he examines long-term bank stock performance and identifies specific factors that create and destroy shareholder value.
-He is also the author of "Broke: America's Banking System," published in 2013, also published by RMA.
-In this book Parsons explains why the U.S. banking system has suffered nearly 3,500 bank failures over the past three decades.
-Parsons is a frequent contributor to the American Banker and the Risk Management Journal.
-He teaches the Operational Risk Management course for the Wharton-RMA Advanced Risk Management Program as well as the Advanced Operational Risk Management course for the RMA.
-The RMA Journal selected Parsons’ article -- “The Next Crisis in Banking: A Talent Crisis?” -- as the first place winner in its 2014 Journalistic Excellence Award.
+Richard J. Parsons is a former banker who writes about the banking industry as well as market risk.
+He is currently working on his third book about banks.
+His first book, "Broke: America's Banking System" (2013, RMA), describes why the industry is prone to catastrophic cycles that produced 3,000 bank failures in the U.S. between 1985 and 2012.
+The second book, "Investing in Banks" (2016, RMA) examines why a small group of elite banks of all sizes consistently overperform the industry over time and through the ups and downs of business cycles.
+The new book will update "Investing in Banks" with data from 2016-2021.
+Parsons is a frequent contributor to The Risk Management Journal.
+He teaches the Advanced Operational Risk Management course for the RMA.
 Prior to writing and speaking about the banking industry, Parsons spent more than 31 years at Bank of America where he was an executive vice president and member of the Management Operating Committee.
 In his last role he chaired the bank’s Operational and Compliance Risk Committee and the Emerging Risk Committee.
 Parsons has a BA in history from Ohio Wesleyan University and an MBA from the University of Virginia Darden School of Business.